Thomascountz/Thomascountz.github.io_old/_portfolio/1_project.md

 <br>

 <p>
-<strong>tl;dr</strong> The first Ruby script that I'm proud to show off, I really got to practice breaking down complex problems into bite-sized parts, and then test those parts to ensure that as I learn more, my code can be refactored.
+<strong>tl;dr</strong> The first Ruby script that I'm proud to show off, I got to practice breaking down complex problems into bite-sized parts, and then test those parts to ensure that as I learn more, my code can be refactored.
 <hr>
 <br>
-Firstly, writing this game really helped to understand OOP and TDD principles.
+Firstly, writing this game helped me begin to understand OOP and TDD principles.
 My file tree looks like this:</p>

 {% highlight ruby %}
   .